Selection Sunday 2018: How to watch the NCAA Selection Show

 How can I stream it?

 You can watch the Selection Show on the NCAA's March Madness Live site or use its March Madness Live app.
-You can watch March Madness Live on iOS and Android devices along with Apple TV ($179 at Walmart), Roku, Fire TV and Xbox One ($450 at Amazon).
+You can watch March Madness Live on iOS and Android devices along with Apple TV ($179 at Walmart), Roku, Fire TV ($49 at Best Buy) and Xbox One ($450 at Amazon).
 The app also supports AirPlay and Chromecast ($25 at eBay).

 The March Madness Live site and app provide a three-hour live streaming preview before you'll need to log into a participating pay TV provider.
 You'll be able to get through the Selection Show for free, but doing so will leave you precious few minutes of tournament action before the preview runs out.